Capitole train bombing: Bombing

-The Capitole train bombing was the bombing of a Le Capitole train on the Paris-Toulouse express near Limoges on 28 March 1982.
-The attack killed five people and injured 28 others.
+The bombing was the first time that train passengers in France had been killed by an explosion of a criminal nature.
+Two other train blasts had occurred in France before, that caused only minor injuries.
 The bombing was claimed by a group calling itself "International Terrorist Friends of Carlos", and was later attributed to Venezuelan terrorist Carlos the Jackal.
 In 2011 Carlos was convicted for the bombing whilst he was already serving life imprisonment.
 The attack was followed with the bombing of an anti-Syrian newspaper office in Paris in April.